 With each study we do, the extraordinary benefits of psychedelics become clearer, and we gain a better understanding of how a single experience can have such long- lasting effects.
 Most medicines must be taken regularly and repeatedly, in order to maintain their effect, while psychedelics seem unique in their ability to produce enduring results after just one or two treatments.

 Where We Can Go Next

 We live in an era where attitudes can change rapidly.
-I have enormous hopes for the future.
+I have enormous hopes for the future of psychadelic medicine.
 I am convinced that we will see amazing breakthroughs in a much wider field of scientific research.
 I personally have many research projects I long to undertake, which I think could result in positive treatments for many common ailments.
-If sufficient funds were available, we could expand our research, and investigate not only the potential of psychedelics to heal treatment-resistant conditions such as addiction, depression, and OCD, but also their potential to enhance creativity, neuroplasticity, and wellbeing.
+If sufficient funds were available, we could expand our research, and investigate not only the potential of psychedelics to heal treatment-resistant conditions such as addiction, depression, and OCD, but also their potential to enhance creativity, neuroplasticity, and well-being.
 Hopefully, groundbreaking scientific research will in turn reform prohibitive policies, thereby creating a positive feedback loop.